EMC China Lab

 EMC certification ensures equipment operates within its electromagnetic environment without causing unacceptable electromagnetic interference (EMI) or being affected by external interference (EMS).
 Countries such as the EU, U.S., Canada, Australia, and Japan enforce EMI compliance.

-14. GS Certification (Germany)
+14. gs certification (Germany)

 GS certification, based on German Product Safety Law (GPGS), is a voluntary certification that uses EU standards or DIN standards.
 Recognized across Europe, it applies to products like home appliances, office equipment, industrial machinery, and safety-related products.